 Is it necessary to cleanse with juice?

 Our bodies are engineered to cleanse and detoxify toxins every day through our kidneys, liver, gastrointestinal tract, skin, lungs and lymphatic system.
-It is believe that by juice cleansing and reducing toxin input by way of alcohol, caffeine, additives and processed foods you are giving your elimination organs a rest, providing them with essential nutrients by way of the vitamins and minerals in the juices, and clearing out your digestive system of wastes and built up toxins.
+It is believed that by juice cleansing and reducing toxin input by way of alcohol, caffeine, additives and processed foods you are giving your elimination organs a rest, providing them with essential nutrients by way of the vitamins and minerals in the juices, and clearing out your digestive system of wastes and built-up toxins.

 However, is it necessary to go to the extreme of depriving yourself of food?
 Could it possibly cause more harm than good?